 - Enable Precise Location if it wasn’t already.

-You shouldn’t be having any more issue issues with Google Maps after enabling the high accuracy mode.
+You shouldn’t have any more issues with Google Maps after enabling the high-accuracy mode.

 5. Reset Location & Privacy (iPhone Only)